gregid/standard-resource/docs/introduction/motivation.md

 database through some kind of network layer, such as RESTful endpoints, a GraphQL server, or gRPC calls.

-Once the data reaches the client, it is typically stored in a containing object (a _store_).
+Once the data reaches the client, it is commonly stored in a containing object (a _store_), where it can then be read from, or changed.

-There are numerous libraries that provide stores for you, but existing solutions are frequently either too _generic_, or too _specific_.
+There are numerous libraries that provide stores for you, but existing solutions are either too _generic_, or too _specific_.

 Redux is a notable example of a generic store.
 It allows for you to store anything that you want within the state tree, as it does not enforce any specific structure.
 A consequence